The case for building your personal brand as a business leader in life sciences07 Nov, 202311 Minutes

 Not all social media platforms are equally effective for personal branding.
 Evaluate which platforms your target audience is most active on and focus on building a strong presence on those platforms.
 For example, if your target audience is primarily professionals in your industry, then LinkedIn may be a more effective platform than Instagram.

 Once you're aware of where your target audience are likely to be, develop a communication plan and stick to it.
 Consistency is key to building a strong personal brand on social media.
-Establish a consistent visual aesthetic, messaging structure, and tone of voice to make it easy for people to recognise and remember you.
+Establish a consistent visual aesthetic, messaging structure, and tone of voice to make it easy for people to identify and remember you.

 Consider what you want to be known for in that communication plan.
 Share content that is relevant, informative, and valuable to your target audience, which could include information about your industry, thought leadership pieces and insights.